mrbende/RNAprep/README.md

 </path/to/output/human_ref/hg19> \
 </path/to/desired/FPKM/outputs/SAMPLE_NAME>
 ```
-If the initial expression data was not paired-end, remove the `paired-end` flag.
+If the initial expression data was not paired-end, remove the `--paired-end` flag.
 The end result will be a file `SAMPLE_NAME.genes.results`.
 This will contain ensembl gene Ids, FPKM values, along with other extraneous information.